 Terrestrial Resources (Headlands Nature Park)

-The Headlands at Dana Point contains many plants and animals that are native to coastal Southern California.
-Rare and indigenous plant assemblages found on the site include; southern coastal bluff scrub, native grasslands, maritime succulent scrub, mixed chaparral, and coastal sage scrub.
-The unique setting and mix of habitats the Headlands also provides a home for rare and threatened animals.
-The wildlife seen on the point consists of mammals, including the Pacific Pocket Mouse, reptiles, and birds including the California gnatcatcher and coastal cactus wren.
+The Dana Point Headlands Conservation Area contains over 150 species of plants and animals that are native to coastal Southern California.
+Several rare and indigenous plant communities are found on the site, including; southern coastal bluff scrub, native grasslands, maritime succulent scrub, mixed chaparral, and coastal sage scrub.
+The unique setting and mix of habitats on the Headlands also provides a home for rare and threatened plants and animals.
+The Headlands are home to the Fedrally listed Pacific Pocket Mouse and Coastal California Gnatcatcher.

-Development of the Headlands project site has been carefully planned to enhance the public coastal access, provide a range of passive recreational opportunities, preserve the coastal bluffs and other significant landforms and conserve sensitive habitat.
-The public open space, parks and greenbelt linkages comprise half of the development site.
+Development of the Headlands project site was carefully planned to enhance the public coastal access, provide a range of passive recreational opportunities, preserve the coastal bluffs and other significant landforms and conserve sensitive habitat.
+The public open space, parks and greenbelt linkages comprise approximately half of the development site.

-The primary goals for the parks are to:
+The primary goals for the conservation parks were to:

 - Create high quality public parks, recreation and open space areas that maximize coastal access, establish and preserve public views and conserve natural resources including the preservation and enhancement of environmentally sensitive habitat areas.